 Every time a safety floor triggers — whether it passes or blocks —

-the supervisor writes an event into the plan DAG’s task_events
+the runtime writes an event into the plan DAG’s task_events

-table. radioactive_ralph plan history --events floor surfaces them.
+table. radioactive_ralph plan history <plan> <task> surfaces the